hashicorp/terraform-provider-azurerm/website/docs/d/app_service.html.markdown

 * `client_affinity_enabled` - Does the App Service send session affinity cookies, which route client requests in the same session to the same instance?

-* `custom_domain_verification_id` - An identifier used by App Service to perform domain ownership verification via TXT record.
+* `custom_domain_verification_id` - An identifier used by App Service to perform domain ownership verification via DNS TXT record.

 * `enabled` - Is the App Service Enabled?